PietroBernardelle/pietrobernardelle.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate, <a href='https://www.uq.edu.au/'>The University of Queensland</a>
+subtitle: PhD Candidate, The University of Queensland

 profile:
   align: right